FAQ - Transfer

 Who do I speak to if I don’t know what to major in yet?

-2. If you have been admitted to FAU, please visit our Career Development office available to you.
-You can reach them at
+If you have been admitted to FAU, please contact our Career Center at:

 Can I speak with an academic advisor before I apply?